Haydenwood2005/Pong-project/README.md

 # Pong-project
+A basic retro game, opening in a local terminal when ran on VSCode, allowing for single or multiplayer enjoyment.

 ## Description
 This project will use my initiative and develop my skills as a programmer, by only using recourses found on google, not using Youtube tutorials or AI to assist in my project.